hanisa1/NetworkingWeatherstack/README.md

    Sign up at [Weatherstack](https://weatherstack.com/) to get a free API key.

 2. **Configure the API Key**
-   In the project, locate the `Constants.swift` file.
-Replace the placeholder with your actual API key:
+   In the project, locate the NetworkManager.
+Replace the API Key with your key:

    ```swift
    let weatherstackAPIKey = "YOUR_API_KEY_HERE"